webhintio/hint/packages/rule-stylesheet-limits/README.md

 ### Examples that **pass** the rule

 * A page targeting Internet Explorer 9 with fewer than 4096 CSS rules
+* A page not targeting Internet Explorer 9 or below regardless of the number of CSS rules

 ## Can the rule be configured?